 - Pods can access each other by using their IP addresses.

 A pod can communicate with other applications in a cluster by using a unique IP address.

 Note To ensure that the pods and ECS instances in the same VPC can access each other, you must configure proper security group rules.
-For more information about how to configure security group rules, see Add security group rules.
+For more information about how to configure security group rules, see Add a security group rule.

 - Pods can access each other within a cluster.

 - Pods can access Elastic Compute Service (ECS) instances that are deployed in the same VPC.